How to mitigate the climate emergency?

-ROLES (Responsive Organising for Low Emission Societies) aims to identify how European city-regions can accelerate decarbonisation of energy systems through digitalisation of energy infrastructure in ways that create societal benefits.
-From December 2020 to November 2023, their team of ten researchers is undertaking engaged study in the three cities where they live and work, to identify how one can enable socially inclusive digitisation of energy transition technologies in diverse contexts.
+From December 2020 to November 2023, the team of ten researchers is undertaking engaged study in three cities to identify how to enable socially inclusive digitisation of energy transition technologies in diverse contexts.
+This means diffusion must enable low-carbon transitions that create benefits not only for privileged actors, but vulnerable groups and small enterprises.

 Impact and Outreach